-According to Greenwich, CT dermatologist Kim Nichols, MD, glycolic acid has been around for decades—Greenwich, CT dermatologist Mitchell Ross, MD adds that the molecule was first synthesized in the 1850s but came into dermatalogic practice in the mid 1980s—but has increasingly been more popular in skin-care products promoting brighter and clearer skin.
+According to Greenwich, CT dermatologist Kim Nichols, MD, glycolic acid has been around for decades—Greenwich, CT dermatologist Mitchell Ross, MD adds that the molecule was first synthesized in the 1850s but came into dermatalogic practice in the mid 1980s—but has increasingly been more popular in skin-care products promoting a brighter and clearer complexion.

 The make up

 Glycolic acid is an ingredient derived from sugar cane and belongs to the alpha hydroxy acid (AHA) family.
 Because glycolic acid boasts the smallest molecular size of the group, Dr. Nichols says it’s easier for the acid to penetrate the skin.
 “This allows it to be effective for treating concerns such as acne, blackheads, dullness and oiliness,” she adds.
 Aside from clearing out the gunk clogging our pores, glycolic acid does a number on dull skin and seriously stimulates the production of collagen and elastin to smooth fine lines and wrinkles.

 What does glycolic acid do to the skin?